Sensitivity floor for primordial black holes with neutrino searches: Acknowledgments

 \section{Acknowledgments}

-We are grateful for the helpful discussions with Anupam Ray, Ranjan Laha and Chingam Fong.
-The works of QSL and KCYN are supported by Croucher foundation, RGC grants (24302721, 14305822, 14308023), and NSFC/GRC grant (N\_CUHK456/22).
+We are grateful for the helpful discussions with Anupam Ray, Ranjan Laha and, Chingam Fong.
+The works of Q. L. and K. C. Y. N. are supported by Croucher foundation, RGC Grants No. 24302721, No. 14305822, and No. 14308023, and NSFC/GRC Grant No. N\_CUHK456/22.